Centribo/Unity-Shader-Basics-Tutorial/README.md

 ## Part 7: Scripting and Shaders

-Next, we'll talk about how control shaders with Unity scripts.
+Next, we'll talk about how to control shaders with Unity scripts.
 For this example, we'll reuse the _Colour property we added before.
 First, lets set it as a colour tint for our shader by doing this in our fragment function:

 ```
 fixed4 fragmentFunction (v2f IN) : SV_TARGET {